Ted Bates (footballer): Management

-After retiring from playing he became a coach at Southampton in May 1953; advancing to manager in September 1955, taking over from George Roughton.
-Southampton were in the (then regional) Third Division South when he took over as manager.
-They were promoted to the national Second Division in 1960 when they finished as champions of the Third Division with Derek Reeves scoring 39 league goals, a club record.
+After retiring from playing, he became a coach at Southampton in May 1953; advancing to manager in September 1955, taking over from George Roughton.
+Southampton were in the regional Third Division South when he took over as manager.
+They were promoted to the national Second Division in 1959 when they finished as champions of the Third Division with Derek Reeves scoring 39 league goals, a club record.

 Southampton were promoted to the First Division in 1966.
 Under his management, the team maintained their First Division status, developing young players such as Mick Channon and Ron Davies, and qualifying for European football in 1969 and 1971.

 Bates decided to step down as manager in December 1973 and was replaced by Lawrie McMenemy.
+He was manager for 18 years, a record for the club.
 Bates acted as McMenemy's assistant for the next few years, which included Southampton's historic FA Cup victory in 1976.
 Bates was the first person to congratulate McMenemy and the players as the final whistle was blown at Wembley.
-He was manager for 18 years, a record for the club.